cn0047/stash/ed/db/consistency.md

-For linearizability important ordering guarantees so it may be confused with serializability, but they are different, serializability related to db transaction isolation level, but linearizability is a recency guarantee on reads and writes of a register (an individual object), moreover linearizability guarantees order, like: `a -> b -> c` but for serializability it's ok when: `b -> a -> c` only important separately execute actions.
+For linearizability important ordering guarantees so it may be confused with serializability, but they are different, serializability related to DB transaction isolation level, but linearizability is a recency guarantee on reads and writes of a register (an individual object), moreover linearizability guarantees order, like: `a -> b -> c` but for serializability it's ok when: `b -> a -> c` only important separately execute actions.